Multi-plane lensing in wave optics: Introduction

-Lensing is of key importance in astronomy and cosmology, as it allows us to infer properties of lenses which cannot be seen in other ways.
-For example, gravitational microlensing allows us to detect faint but massive foreground objects, including exoplanets, and to put tight constraints on their contribution to the dark matter \cite{Paczynski:1986, Mao:1991, Gould:1992, Wyrzykowski:2011, Mao:2012, Gaudi:2012}.
-Plasma lenses have been observed to amplify astronomical signals, such as the ``Black Widow'' pulsar \cite{Main:2018}.
-The turbulent interstellar medium leads to scintillation effects \cite{Rickett:1977, Rickett:1990, Narayan:1992}.
-Radiation often propagates through multiple lenses before reaching us.
-When the lenses are widely separated in the radial direction, this leads to an important effect that we shall quantify here.
+Lensing is of key importance in astronomy and cosmology, as it allows us to infer properties of systems that cannot be measured in other ways.
+For example, gravitational microlensing allows us to detect faint but massive foreground objects, including exoplanets, and to put tight constraints on their contribution to the dark matter \citep{Paczynski:1986, Mao:1991, Gould:1992, Wyrzykowski:2011, Mao:2012, Gaudi:2012}.
+Plasma lenses have been observed to amplify astronomical signals, such as the ``Black Widow'' pulsar \citep{Main:2018}.
+The turbulent interstellar medium leads to scintillation effects \citep{Rickett:1977, Rickett:1990, Narayan:1992}.

+In these examples, the single-plane lens model provides a good approximation.
+Yet, radiation can also propagate through multiple lenses before reaching us.
+When the lenses are widely separated in the radial direction, the single-plane lens model fails and we enter the realm of multi-plane lens systems \citep{Blandford:1986, Schneider:1992, Petters:1995, Petters:2001, Pen:2006, Mao:2012, Yamamoto:2017}.
+The study of multi-plane lens systems requires the evaluation of high-dimensional oscillatory integrals, to which the techniques proposed by \cite{Feldbrugge:2019} are not well-suited due to scalability.
+Therefore, in this paper, I propose new methods to efficiently evaluate multi-plane lens systems in wave optics.

-In astronomy, lensing is usually considered in the limit of geometric optics, in which light travels along null geodesics and the image is determined by the geometry of the light rays \cite{Blandford:1986, Petters:2001, Schneider:1992}.
-This is an excellent approximation when the wavelength of the radiation is short compared to the characteristic lensing scale, if the source is extended, and if the radiation is incoherent.
-Nevertheless, there are cases in which the geometric optics approximation fails.
-For pulsars and fast radio bursts (FRBs), the wave nature of the radiation can become important, as these sources are very small and their radio emissions are coherent.
-While we have yet to observe interference fringes in gravitational lensing, scintillation by plasma lenses is detected on a regular basis.
+Why is it important to study systems in wave optics?
+In astronomy, lensing is often considered in the limit of geometric optics.
+In this limit, light travels along null geodesics and the image is determined by the geometry of the light rays.
+This is an excellent approximation in case the wavelength of the radiation is short compared to the characteristic lensing scale, the source is extended, or the radiation is incoherent \citep{Jow:2022}.
+However, the approximation does not apply universally.
+For pulsars and fast radio bursts (FRBs), the wave nature of their radiation may be relevant, as these sources are very small and their radio emissions are coherent.
+This is also true for gravitational radiation from coalescing binaries \citep{Takahashi:2003, Christian:2018, Meena:2020}.